Mose Se Sengo: Music career

 In the 1990s he joined Bana OK, a tribute band to the late Franco Luambo Makiadi of TPOK Jazz.
-By 2000 until now "Fan Fan" has returned to the roots of the Acoustic Rumba style.
+By 2000, "Fan Fan" had returned to the roots of the Acoustic Rumba style.
 As of the early 2010s, he was resident in London and had acquired British citizenship by the time of his death.

 Death

 On 3 May 2019, Mose Se Sengo was on a routine recording tour in Nairobi, Kenya, when he collapsed and died following a suspected heart attack.
 Fan Fan, who was staying at an apartment on Thika Superhighway, was taken to a Kasarani Hospital within Nairobi, where he was pronounced dead on arrival.

 The musician's producer, Tabu Osusa, said Fan Fan was in the city recording a new song with vocalists based in Nairobi including Paddy Makani and Disco Longwa.
-Mose Fan Fan, whose residence is in London, loved Nairobi and had been visiting Kenya consistently since 2016.
+Mose Fan Fan, whose residence was in London, loved Nairobi and had been visiting Kenya consistently since 2016.
 His death came a day before the burial of another Congolese musician of his era, Lutumba SImaro, with whom they had played together in the TPOK Jazz band.
 Plans are underway, as of 11 May 2019, to repatriate his remains to the United Kingdom for final interment.